 Re-imagining Service for a World Never Imagined

-2020 has been a year of turbulence with pandemic, political upheaval, protests and natural disasters changing our world, leaving no one unaffected.
-Service had to adapt in response to new laws, regulations, and contexts, as well as altered consumer behaviors and needs.
-Glaringly are the stark contrasts between affluent consumers who look to service to give meaning to their lives and vulnerable consumers who seek service to survive.
+Recent times have been turbulent with the pandemic, political upheaval, war, protests, natural disasters, and inflation changing our world, leaving no one unaffected.
+Service has had to adapt in response to sanctions, new laws, regulations, and an energy crisis, as well as altered consumer behaviors and needs.
+Glaringly are the stark contrasts between affluent consumers who look to service to give meaning to their lives and vulnerable consumers who seek service in order to survive.
 Some service providers have seized the challenges and created new opportunities, others have been forced to change in order to exist, yet others have simply given up.
-But it has not only been the service offering that has had to change, front-line staff have had to take on new roles, and accept fewer resources to enable them to deliver on the promised value proposition.
-They have also had to manage their own anxiety as they facilitate value co-creation with stressed, confused, frustrated, fatigued and sick customers.
+But it is not only the service offering that has had to adapt, front-line staff have had to take on new scripts and roles, and accept fewer resources to enable them to deliver on the promised value proposition.
+Whilst labour shortages and significant drop-out rates have allowed many service professionals to maintain their remote working model, those in low-wage service sector jobs continue largely to endure the commute expense, as they interact with stressed, confused, frustrated, fatigued, frightened and/or sick customers.

-As this special issue is directly tied to the QUIS 17 conference only submissions to the conference will be included.
-Initial screening of extended abstracts for consideration to full papers will be undertaken by the guest editors in conjunction with the journal editor.
-Full papers will undergo the standard double-blind review process.
+As this special issue is directly tied to the QUIS 18 conference, only submissions accepted to the conference and have at least one author registered by April 30, 2023 will be considered.
+Initial selection of extended conference abstracts (1000 words) for their suitability for the special issue will be undertaken by the guest editors in conjunction with the journal editor.
+Selected abstracts will be invited to submit full papers through the ScholarOne system by August 31st 2023 for publication in the special issue in June 2024.
+All papers will undergo the standard double-blind review process.